Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

         </li>
         <li><strong>15</strong> - Make the website as accessible and responsive as possible.
         </li>
-        <li><strong>16</strong> - Gain a better understanding of the audience bv checking their feedback both via the social networks
+        <li><strong>16</strong> - Gain a better understanding of the audience by checking their feedback both via the social networks
         </li>
         <li><strong>17</strong> - Use reviews to increase customer satistaction.
         </li>